Hero Image

 A settlement agreement is used when both parties mutually agree to end an employment contract.
 Having discussions “without prejudice” allows both parties to suggest the terms of the agreement, which normally focuses on financial compensation.
 These agreements are referred to as a “Record of Settlement” or “Deed of Release”

-Using “Without Prejudice”
+Using “Without prejudice”

 Record keeping